 To treat the condition, Spencer continued taking medications for several years.
 But he continually had to increase the amount of medicine he took in order to get through the day, and he frequently lost his voice.

-Determined to make a significant change, Spencer consulted Yong Choi, MD, FACS, minimally invasive surgeon at CHI St. Luke’s Health–The Woodlands Hospital.
+Determined to make a significant change, Spencer consulted Yong Choi, MD, FACS, minimally invasive surgeon at St. Luke’s Health–The Woodlands Hospital.
 “By that point, I was having difficulty sleeping and was barely able to get through a conversation because of my GERD,” Spencer said.
 “I started doing research and found The Woodlands Hospital.
 I was highly impressed with Dr. Choi, who is a veteran of the United States military, like me.
 I trusted him completely.”

 With Dr. Choi’s guidance, Spencer decided on the LINX Reflux Management System, a minimally invasive procedure to treat GERD.
 To administer LINX, a surgeon implants a flexible, quarter-sized ring of magnets around the lower esophageal sphincter.
 The ring of magnets expands to allow food and liquid to pass to the stomach when a person eats and drinks.
 The ring then shrinks back together to stop acid and food from moving back up into the esophagus.